 Term Definition - National Legal Framework An apprenticeship agreement with a minor shall be signed by his/her parent or guardian, and by an authorized representative of the Department of Labor.
-Work Permits: Under the Special Protection of Children against Child Abuse, Exploitation and Discrimination Act 932 and Sections 8 and 9 of the Rules and Regulations Implementing Republic Act No. 9231 Amending R.A.
-7610, as amended, 933 children below the age of 15 years may work only if a work permit has been obtained from the Department of Labor and Employment (DOLE).
+Work Permits: Under the Special Protection of Children against Child Abuse, Exploitation and Discrimination Act and Sections 8 and 9 of the Rules and Regulations Implementing Republic Act No. 9231 Amending R.A.
+7610, as amended, children below the age of 15 years may work only if a work permit has been obtained from the Department of Labor and Employment (DOLE).
 A DOLE work permit is not required for children ages 15-18.
-934 Furthermore, Article 109 of the Child and Youth Welfare Code935 requires that every employer in any commercial, industrial or agricultural establishment or enterprise keep: A register of all children employed by him, indicating the dates of their birth; A register of an employed by him, indicating the dates of their birth, A separate file for the written consent to their employment given by their parents or guardians; A separate file for their educational and medical certificates; and A separate file for special work permits issued by the Secretary of Labor in accordance with existing laws.
+Furthermore, Article 109 of the Child and Youth Welfare Code requires that every employer in any commercial, industrial or agricultural establishment or enterprise keep: 1) A register of all children employed by him, indicating the dates of their birth; A separate file for the written consent to their employment given by their parents or guardians; A separate file for their educational and medical certificates; and A separate file for special work permits issued by the Secretary of Labor in accordance with existing laws.
 Household chores are not specifically addressed in the law.
 Compulsory Education: Under Section 4 of the Enhanced Basic Education Act of 2013 , 936 education is compulsory for 1 year of kindergarten education (typically beginning at 5 years), 6 years of elementary education, and 6 years of secondary education.
 Thus, compulsory education is estimated to extend up to 18 years of age.
-Section 2 of Article XIV of the 1987 Constitution of the Republic of the Philippines 937 provides for free public education at both the primary and secondary levels.
-Children Engaged in Child Labor (CL) Child Labor refers to the illegal employment of children below the age of 15, where: 1.
+Section 2 of Article XIV of the 1987 Constitution of the Republic of the Philippines provides for free public education at both the primary and secondary levels.
+Children Engaged in Child Labor (CL) Child Labor refers to the illegal employment of children below the age of 15, where: 3 (62) 1.
 They are not directly under the sole responsibility of their parents or legal guardian; or